 It's always better to be safe than sorry, and insurance policies can sure make you feel well protected.
 However, buying your peace of mind can be quite expensive, so you want to make sure that you're spending money on the right insurance policies.
 Here are insurance policies you should consider forgoing:

 - Divorce or wedding insurance: If you've been paying for divorce or wedding insurance, you'll be covered if you have the misfortune of canceling your wedding or getting a divorce.
-This option isn't favored by a lot of the people because of the negative image it, and financial planners aren't fans as well.
+This option isn't favored by a lot of people because of the negative image surrounding it, and financial planners aren't fans as well.
 Glenn Daily, an insurance consultant, tells the WSJ that a good emergency fund would easily foot the expenses that divorce or wedding insurance would cover and describes it as "insurance you could live without."

-- Specialty disease insurance: Specialty disease insurance policies like cancer insurance, heart attack insurance, and stroke insurance that are unnecessary.
+- Specialty disease insurance: Specialty disease insurance policies like cancer insurance, heart attack insurance, and stroke insurance are unnecessary.
 A comprehensive health insurance plan will cover you if you ever become diagnosed with one of these medical problems.
 Further, it can even nullify some of the benefits distributed by your regular health insurance plan.

 - Private mortgage insurance: PMI is required when you can't put 20 percent down for the down payment of a house you want to buy.
 This insurance is tacked onto your monthly mortgage and interest payments and is of no benefit to you.
 Instead, it protects the bank when they're dealing with borrowers who have higher risk of defaulting.
-Wait until you can afford the 20 percent down payment before buying the house so you don't have to pay for PMI.
+Wait until you can afford the 20 percent down payment before buying the house, so you don't have to pay for PMI.